5026 Crisis Intervention and Emergency Services

 Purpose

-1. Mental Health or Addictive Disease crisis or access referrals are made to the Behavioral Health Link Service, Georgia’s Crisis and Access Line (1-800-715-4225, GCAL).
-Staff will use the “warm transfer” method of transferring callers to the Behavioral Health Link call center.
-See §5020.8(e).
+1. Mental Health or Addictive Disease crisis or access referrals are made to the Georgia’s Crisis and Access Line (1-800-715-4225, GCAL) or Suicide and Crisis Life Line (988).
+Staff will use the “warm transfer” method of transferring callers.
+Refer to Section 5027 Staffing for staff training requirements.

-4. The Area Agency will assure that staff will have the technical capability through the telephone system to make direct telephone transfers for all callers, but particularly those in crisis or emergency situations, and the ability to maintain contact with the caller during the transfer.
+5. The Area Agency will ensure that staff will have the technical capability through the telephone system to make direct telephone transfers for all callers, particularly those in crisis or emergency situations, and the ability to maintain contact with the caller during the transfer.